Abiton198/Carousel/README.md

 # Carousel
-Picture selection and slide movement using CSS
+Picture selection and slide movement using JS